AlaaAlTaher/CDRProcessingAPI/READ ME.md

 ## Optional Extensions
 1. In Progress:   To implement rate limiting based on the API key to prevent abuse.
 2. In Progress:   To Create an admin endpoint to manage (create/revoke) API keys.
-3. Simi finished: To add logging using Serilog.
+3. Done: To add logging using Serilog.